HoneyDrunkStudios/HoneyDrunk.Vault/docs/Lifecycle.md

         if (enabledProviders.Count == 0)
         {
-            _logger.LogWarning("No vault providers are configured and enabled");
+            _logger.LogWarning(
+                "No vault providers are configured and enabled. " + "This is acceptable in development (File provider only), " + "but VaultReadinessContributor will prevent the node from becoming Ready in deployed environments.");
             return;
         }

+        _logger.LogInformation(
+            "Vault configured with {ProviderCount} enabled provider(s)",
+            enabledProviders.Count);

         foreach (var provider in enabledProviders)
         {